 Established for over 40 years and run by expert motorcyclists.

 The modern day Japanese "Autorace", a kind of speedway on tarmac, bears very little in common with conventional speedway, but that didn't stop Barry Briggs having a go on the tarmac ovals of Japan and even brought one of their unique racing bikes back to Britain.
 The bike used a 661cc, parallel twin HKS engine.

-Formed in the early 70s by Hiroyuki Hasegawa, HKS (Hasegawa Kogyu Seisakushu, loosley translated as Hasegawa precision industries) produced high performance components for grand prix racing cars.
+Formed in the early 70s by Hiroyuki Hasegawa, HKS (Hasegawa Kogyu Seisakushu, loosely translated as Hasegawa precision industries) produced high performance components for grand prix racing cars.
 In the mid-80s they began to produce twin and single cylinder motorcycle engines for use in Autorace machines.
 In 1988 HKS won the contract to supply standardised engines for Autorace.

-Fuelled by rumours of fragility and unreliability, the contract was terminated in 1992 leaving HKS with a surplus of unsold engines.
+Fueled by rumours of fragility and unreliability, the contract was terminated in 1992 leaving HKS with a surplus of unsold engines.
 An attempt was made to introduce them into American flat-track racing a few years ago, but all to no avail.
-Another attempt was made to have them fitted into 60s style café racers, Mick Hemmings had one on show at The International Classic Bike Show at Stafford a couple of years back, but who knows where the rest of them ended up?
+Another attempt was made to have them fitted into 60s style café racers, Mick Hemmings had one on show at The International Classic Bike Show at Stafford a couple of years back, but who knows where the rest of them ended up.